easysoftware/developer-portal-devs/docs/Hello_RYS/Toggler-feature.md

 ## What is Toggler Feature?

 Toggler feature is a feature of RYS functionality.
+It works similarly to feature flagging and can help to turn on specific RYSes on or off and thus adjusting the overall funcitonality.
+It is designed primarily to satisfy client requirements for expected behaviour, but can be used for testing features separately.

-It is designed primarily to satisfy client requirements.
-Instead of implementing each client functionality required separately, a Toggler is created that contains several different requirements and the end user can choose which one they want to use to implement their own solution.
-It is an administrator activity.
-Toggler Feature is not a stand-alone functionality, but an extension of RYS functionality.
+Toggler Feature is not a stand-alone functionality, but rather an extension of RYS functionality.

 ---